Aaronsburg – South Bloomfield Township (formerly in Knox County)

 Steam Corners, OH – (mid-1800s – present farming and saw mill town with less residents than in the past)

 Classification: small town

-Location: Troy Township, Morrow County – On Steam Corners – Lexington Rd. at the intersection of Rt.
-314 (Chesterville – Shelby Rd.)
+Location: Troy Township, Morrow County – On Steam Corners – Lexington Rd at the intersection of SR 314 (Chesterville – Shelby Rd)

-The village was first settled in the 1850's as a small farming community.
-It had population boom in the early 1860's when a steam powered saw mill was built nearby so they started to call the area Steam Corners.
+The town was first settled in the 1850s as a small farming community.
+It had population boom in the early 1860s when a steam-powered saw mill was constructed nearby, so they started to call the area Steam Corners.
 A post office moved into town in 1864 but was later discontinued.
 A new post office was built that ran from 1865 – 1901.
 The first store in town also opened in 1865.
-In the late 1800's to early 1900's Steam Corners had a school, church, general store, tavern, wagon shop, & a blacksmith.
+In the late 1800s to early 1900s, Steam Corners had a school, church, general store, tavern, wagon shop, and a blacksmith.

-There isn’t much left in town now besides a Methodist Church that sits next to the last school the town had, the remains of the last store near the center of town, & maybe 15 - 20 homes.
-It's biggest attraction these days is the Mid-Ohio Sports Car Course about a mile east of Steam Corners on Steam Corners – Lexington Rd.
+There isn’t much left in town besides a Methodist church that sits next to the last school the town had and maybe 20 homes.
+Its biggest attraction these days is the Mid-Ohio Sports Car Course about a mile east of Steam Corners on Steam Corners – Lexington Rd.

 1857 – Morrow County map